 We have to connect the thin walled corrugated tube to a termination.
 There is a lot of mechanical force and all has to be vacuum tight.
 We use a special design for that with a so called nut which absorbs the forces.
 The welded area is to provide a vacuum type seal.
-The light area shows pulling force the dark area compression.
 The max. stress we have of course in the bending zone.